MVG Class C

 The MVG Class C is an electric multiple unit (EMU) train type operated by the Münchner Verkehrsgesellschaft on the Munich U-Bahn system since 2002.
 It is the first type of rolling stock on the Munich U-Bahn that consists of more than two cars and features gangways between the individual cars.

 Design

 The first concept intended a three car train.
 Those plans were later revised to a six car formation, with the exterior and interior designed by Alexander Neumeister.
 The newer C2 trains are based on the C1, and are also designed by Neumeister.
 For its design, the C2 trains were awarded a German Design Award, Red Dot Design Award for product design 2013, and Universal Design Consumer Favorite award 2013.

 Formation

 Every Class C train consists of six cars, which are connected by gangways allowing passengers to walk through the whole train.
 While the shortest technically possible formation consists of two end cars and one intermediate car, every train in service has been running in a six car formation.
-Their length of 114 m makes them the metro subway trains in Germany.
+Their length of 114 m makes them the longest metro subway trains in Germany.

 The Class C was delivered in four batches: